-In many cases, businesses who use email marketing are likely to overlook simple ways they can improve the efficacy of their marketing strategy.
+In many cases, businesses that use email marketing are likely to overlook simple ways they can improve the efficacy of their marketing strategy.

 It’s important to make sure your marketing efforts are mindful of email marketing best practices.

-Here are five email marketing best practices to improve the performance of your email marketing ROI:
+Here are six email marketing best practices to improve the performance of your email marketing ROI:

 1) Increase email open rates with incentives

-The easiest way to encourage email readership is to offer enticements to peak the interest of recipients.
+The easiest way to encourage email readership is to offer enticements that pique the interest of recipients.

 For example, offering discounts, free items or other special, limited-time offers can motivate email recipients to click and read.